sourav-bk/Golang/Goroutines&Channel.md

 ## sync.Mutex && Mutexes ::

-In Go, when multiple goroutines try to access the same piece of data at the same time, its end up with a Date race.
+In Go, when multiple goroutines try to access the same piece of data at the same time on the memory, its end up with a Date race.
 To prevent Date race , we use "Mutual Exclusion" locks, or Mutexes.

 The standard Mutex is "exclusive."
 If one goroutine has the lock, nobody else can access the protected code until the lock is released.